-This guide focuses on 15 practices shaping software development and is categorized into 6 stages:
+This guide to software development focuses on 15 practices for shaping a software development process and maturity.
+It is categorized into 6 steps:

 Practice 1 - Brainstorming

 The setup decision stage should be given the same importance as any other capital investment.
-You need to choose a strong architecture and opt for a relevant hosting platform as these factors have a long-lasting effect on your business.
+Choosing a resilient architecture and going after a relevant hosting platform will have a long-lasting valuable impact on your business.

 If you are not in the cloud, you might want to rethink that, especially when you want: